multiplicit-com/Sheets-to-mysql/README.md

 **Insert Mode:**

 Description: Inserts all the rows from the Google Sheet into the MySQL table.

-Behavior: Every row from the Sheet is added to the table as a new row.
+<br>Behavior: Every row from the Sheet is added to the table as a new row.
 There's no check for duplicate or existing rows.
 Use Case: Useful when you want to add all data from the sheet to the table regardless of whether some rows already exist in the table.

 **Replace Mode:**